abhiruchipb/QuickDraw/README.md

 An interactive computer vision application that allows you to draw in the air using a colored object and a webcam.
 A real-time neural network then tries to guess what you drew!
 This project is inspired by Google's [Quick, Draw!](https://quickdraw.withgoogle.com/) game.

-[Image of the QuickDraw AI Camera app in use]

 ***